0xceba/burp_variables/README.md

 Burp Variables is a Burp Suite extension designed to add variable storage and reuse functionality to outgoing HTTP requests.
 Burp Variables is a productivity extension that allows users to insert placeholders into their requests, which are automatically replaced with defined values when the requests are sent.
 This extension fills a feature gap in Burp by introducing variable handling capabilities similar to those available in other web API testing tools like Postman and Insomnia.
 Variables are referenced with the notation `((variableName))` and can be included anywhere in a request.

 ### Features
 * **Tool filtering:** Toggle which Burp tools perform variable replacement.
 By default, replacement is enabled for Repeater, Intruder, Scanner, and Extensions.
-Proxy replacement is enabled only for in-scope requests.
+Proxy replacement can be enabled only for in-scope requests.
 * **Auto-update variables:** When enabled, variable values can be automatically updated from HTTP responses.
 Define a regex pattern with a capture group in the "Variable update regex" column and the first capture group match will become the new variable value.
 * **Import/Export:** Import and export variable data as CSV files to copy variables between projects.